A quantum algorithm for the n-gluon MHV scattering amplitude: Results

-First we test these three sets for a uniform value of $\varepsilon = 5$ and see how relative errors change for a range of shots.
+First we show results for the first three sets in \cref{tab:spinor_sets} for a uniform value of $\varepsilon = 5$ (chosen arbitrarily as a constant value which is larger than the optimal values) and see how relative errors change for a range of shots.
 The results are presented in the upper plots of \cref{fig:errorsVSshots}.
-We then optimize $\varepsilon$ for each set separately which are presented in the first three entries of \cref{tab:epsilons} and study again for the same range of shots.
+We then choose the optimal $\varepsilon$ for each set separately, which are presented in the first three entries of \cref{tab:epsilons} and study again for the same range of shots.
 The results are seen in the lower plots of \cref{fig:errorsVSshots} where the relative errors are plotted against the $\chi$ variable for the different kinematic inputs and the various color blobs indicating the different color orders.
-In both of these tests we show a line which is the average over the color orderings where we can note a general trend of decline in the relative errors with an increasing number of shots.
+The error bars in the plot are computed in the same manner as those in Table \cref{tab:multipartialtest2}, by computing the average and the envelope of 100 batches of independent runs.
+In both of these tests (upper and lower plots) we show a line which is the average over the color orderings where we can note a general trend of decline in the relative errors with an increasing number of shots.
 The trend is not always clear for each step as the average oscillates for a set of these plots, however, it is still apparent that the error can be suppressed and convergence be improved by increasing $\chi$.
 The prime effect comes from optimizing $\varepsilon$, which can be seen on the $y$-axis difference when comparing the upper and lower plots in \cref{fig:errorsVSshots}.
 The relative errors become substantially smaller when optimizing $\varepsilon$ for each set.
 The reason for this is likely due to the fact that, when picking the smallest possible $\varepsilon$, the factor $\varepsilon^{-4}$ will not suppress the reference state of interest significantly, making it more likely to measure.
 If $\varepsilon$ is picked too large, the probability of measuring the state becomes irreparably difficult to find, thus leading to errors of larger magnitude as seen in the upper plots of \cref{fig:errorsVSshots}.